werf uses the Build process to build images defined in the werf configuration.

-How dockerfile image built
+How a dockerfile image is being built

-To build dockerfile image werf creates a single stage called
+werf creates a single stage called

-dockerfile stage is built:
+dockerfile stage is being built:

 - Stage signature is calculated based on specified